Avoiding 'Credit Repair' Scams

 If your request for credit is denied based on information in your credit reports, the lender should provide you with an “adverse action” notice.
 This notice should contain the contact information of the credit bureau that furnished the report the lender reviewed, and explain that you're entitled to obtain a free copy of that credit report within 60 days.

 While reviewing your credit reports, if you see something you believe is inaccurate or incomplete, contact your lender or creditor first.
 You can also file a dispute with each of the three nationwide credit bureaus for free.
+(For more information on filing a dispute with Equifax, click here.)
 The bureaus are required by law to investigate the matter.
 If the investigation finds that the information provided by the lender or creditor is inaccurate or incomplete, the information must be updated so that it is accurate and complete.
 If the lender or creditor is unable to confirm the validity of the information, or if the information is found to be the result of fraud, then it must be removed from your credit reports.

 It’s important to note that accurate negative information cannot be removed from your credit reports until a certain amount of time has passed.
 Learn more about how long information remains on your Equifax credit report.